These Sales Messaging Mistakes Could Hurt Your Results

 2. Not accounting for different buyer personas or segments

 If you’re running effective Internet lead generation campaigns, your website is the source of a great deal of activity.
 With the right types of content marketing, you may even see a high number of leads return to your blog.
 However, many companies do very well catering to separate buyer personas right until it comes time to convert them into customers, Pat Owings wrote for Inbound Marketing Blog.
 These leads need to be approached in a way that’s consistent with the content on your website.
-Having a really good grasp on different buyer personas can help you experience better sales.
+Having a really good grasp of different buyer personas can help you experience better sales.

 3. Overloading your content with technical jargon

 This is an easy trap to fall into when you sell complex B2B solutions.
 These buzzwords may serve a purpose for inner-office communications, but jargon will likely confuse your potential customers, James said.
 Sales messaging can be strengthened when the wording is condensed and simplified instead of highly technical.
 Lead confusion can breed mistrust.
-It’s important to keep in mind that B2B buyers won’t always be the same as the end users of your solution.
+It’s important to keep in mind that B2B buyers won’t always be the same as the end-users of your solution.

 4. Failing to recognize leads

 Because a great deal of the sales cycle happens behind the scenes before buyers contact you, it would be a major messaging mistake to not recognize them when they return to your site, Owings wrote.
-If a potential customer has visited your site multiple times, subscribed for your newsletter and downloaded a white paper or other content, approaching them with a bland sales pitch can instantly alienate them.
+If a potential customer has visited your site multiple times, subscribed to your newsletter, and downloaded a white paper or other content, approaching them with a bland sales pitch can instantly alienate them.
 An online marketing system can help you gather more details about prospects to make pitches more personal.
 This is an important way to improve sales messaging.
-Leads will appreciate the personalized attention, and it could result in higher sales rates.
+Leads will appreciate personalized attention, and it could result in higher sales rates.